filyps98/colony_counting/README.md

 ### Set-up
 Install the following libraries for image processing:
-''' python
+'''
 import cv2
 import numpy as np
 import skimage.filters import try_all_threshold
-from skimage.restoration import inpaint import math import matplotlib.pyplot as plt'''
+from skimage.restoration import inpaint
+'''

 The following is for exploring the image directory
-''' python
+'''
 import os
-import glob'''
+import glob
+'''
 ### Start the program
+Type
+'''
+python main.py
+'''
-Type '''python python main.py''' to start the program and choose the image and the respective agar employed to calculate the number of colonies in a petri dish.
+to start the program and choose the image and the respective agar employed to calculate the number of colonies in a petri dish.